gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ### Changes inside tasks
 * [this.file / grunt.task.current.file](grunt.task#wiki-this-file)
   * The `this.file.src` property is now _automatically_ expanded internally using the `grunt.file.expand` method.
-  * The `this.file.srcRaw` property contains the raw, unexpanded (but still template processed) source file patterns, in case you need to manually expand files using different options.
+  * The `this.file.srcRaw` property contains the raw, unexpanded (but still template processed and array flattened) source file patterns, in case you need to manually expand files using different options.
   * The `this.file.dest` property still contains the destination file path.
 * [this.options / grunt.task.current.options](grunt.task#wiki-this-options)
   * The `this.options` method may be used within tasks to normalize options.
 Inside a task, you may specify options defaults like: `var options = this.options({option: 'defaultvalue', ...});`